-Collagen supplements bolster this existing architecture as your body produces less and less collagen as you age, preventing wrinkles and easing joints.
-Still, there are questions you should always ask before adding another supplement to your routine.
+Collagen supplements bolster this existing architecture as your body produces less and less collagen as you age.
+These collagen proteins help with lessening, and preventing, wrinkles and easing joints as our bodies lessen that production.
+Still, there are more questions than just ‘what are collagen peptides’ that you should always ask before adding another supplement to your routine.
 This week on the blog, we’re bearing the facts and guiding you through the potential conflicts and exciting possibilities of collagen peptides powder.

-What are collagen peptides?
+What are Collagen Peptides?

 First, be mindful of taking peptides with calcium supplements.
 Marine collagen peptides are higher in calcium levels than bovine, however, both do contain calcium.
 Hypercalcemia is extremely rare, but possible in some cases.
-If you have a history of issues consult a doctor before starting regular use.
+If you have a history of issues, consult a doctor before starting regular use.

 Then there are those who regard this supplement as vital for gut health.
 These peptides digest just like our neighborhood friend bone broth, if not better!
+If you’re asking the question ‘what are collagen peptides’, you better know about bone broth!
 This life-saving collagen smoothes and seals the lining of the gut.
 Those who suffer from IBS, Hashimotos, and Candida often use collagen peptides or other collagen rich products for flare ups for these reasons.

-This is the answer you all have all been waiting for so patiently.
+Now that we understand the answer to ‘what are collagen peptides’, this is the question and answer you all have all been waiting for so patiently.
 The short answer: yes.
 When collagen peptides are used as directed they have been shown to complete dramatic results.
 In a study done with mice, scientist have found bovine peptides effective in treatment of osteoporosis and osteoarthritis.
 Additional collagen in your diet could even be life changing for those suffering with lifelong illness.